Drewvale

 What is the weighted average housing cost based on tenure mix in the suburb of Drewvale?

-Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $1,618.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,618.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,993/month, and renters paying $1,992/month.

 How affordable is housing in the suburb of Drewvale relative to local incomes?